With the blender running, stream in the olive oil. This helps it emulsify more evenly into the soup.

-A sharp knife A blender, food processor, or immersion blender
+A blender, food processor, or immersion blender

 1. Prepare Your Ingredients: Quarter the tomatoes and remove the stem.
 Tear the bread into large chunks.
 Peel and roughly chop the cucumber, shallots, and garlic.
 Roughly chop or measure any extra ingredients being added.
 Set aside some of these vegetables for garnishing the finished gazpacho.